 Please refer to the procedures described in the public notice that is part of the draft permit.
-The public notice for this permit action is published in the Star Ledger and in the DEP Bulletin available at https://dep.nj.gov/bulletin/.
+The public notice for this permit action is published in The Herald News, Star Ledger, and the DEP Bulletin at https://dep.nj.gov/bulletin/.